sid1552/xhibiter/README.md

-#Run this commands in repo
+#Run this commands in repo directory

 npm install